 A free-float-adjusted market capitalization index that is designed to measure equity market performance of emerging markets.

 MSCI Emerging Markets Currency Index

-Tracks the performance of the currencies of the MSCI Emerging Market Index relative to the U.S. Dollar.
-Each emerging market currency is weighted the same as in the MSCI Emerging Market stock index.
+Tracks the performance of the currencies of the MSCI Emerging Markets Index relative to the U.S. Dollar.
+Each emerging market currency is weighted the same as in the MSCI Emerging Markets Index.

 MSCI EAFE Small Cap Index